×

 Findings from our research influenced state policy.
 We were encouraged to call out areas where policy needed to be updated, changed or formed anew.
 I worked with the State Ombudsman and a panel of aged-out foster care system kids on the impact of our findings on both the law and our new system, to make suggestions for changes.

-The project has continued since my team's 2-year contract was up.
-The outcome will be a modern comprehensive application with a native app, built on the Salesforce platform.
+The project has continued to roll out additional modules since my team's 2-year contract was up.
+The outcome will be a modern, comprehensive application with a native app, built on the Salesforce platform.